This update includes information for all Commercial formularies/drugs lists, except as otherwise noted:

 - Search the drug list for the medications being used.
 The tier (1, 2, 3, SP and AC) corresponds to the copayment and/or coinsurance that the member will be responsible for.

-- Members taking medications that are not included on the list should contact Health Net’s Customer Contact Center at their earliest convenience at 1-888-802-7001 to help avoid interruption of a prescription.
+- Members taking medications that are not included on the list should contact Health Net’s Customer Contact Center 1-888-802-7001 as soon as possible to prevent interruption of a prescription.
 The representatives can answer questions, suggest alternative medications, or explain the steps to take if the drug requires prior authorization.
 Generally, drugs not listed on the EDL are subject to a Tier 3 copayment and/or coinsurance, unless excluded by the pharmacy benefit.

 Please be sure to visit our website at www.healthnet.com to view the most current version of our drug list.